AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 ## ProCoDA Method File

-This was used to correlate the RPM of the peristaltic pump to the flow rate in mL/s.
+This was used to correlate the RPM of the peristaltic pump to the flow rate in mL/s. **[Could you upload the method file and actually link it here?]**

 ###States
 - *OFF*: The peristaltic pump is off.